Today’s Air Quality

 To check the AQI we recommend:

-- Fire.AirNow – local AQI with government monitors & personal sensors.
+- Fire.AirNow – AQI in real-time with government monitors & personal sensors.

 - How to use AirNow – video by fellow air district, Placer County APCD.